effekt-lang/effekt/examples/features/regions.effekt.md

 example2()
 ```

-This is because the state is allocated on the stack and thus, the captured continuation includes the initial state of `x` and is therefore restored when resumed.
+This is because the state is allocated on the stack, and thus, the captured continuation includes the initial state of `x` and is therefore restored when resumed.

 ## Explicit region-based allocation

-All mutable variables are allocated in regions.
+All mutable variables are allocated into regions.
 These become visible when trying to close over references to mutable variables:

 ```
 def example3() = {